syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 {% endhighlight %}
 {% endtabs %}

-## Save the PDF document as file
+## Save the Excel document as file

-To save the file in excel document, platform specific file generation code should be added.
-You can include the code snippets to create documents in [mobile](https://help.syncfusion.com/flutter/pdf/getting-started#save-and-open-a-pdf-document-in-mobile) and [web](https://help.syncfusion.com/flutter/pdf/getting-started#save-and-download-a-pdf-document-in-web) platforms.
+To save the file as excel document, platform specific file generation code should be added.
+You can find the code snippets to create documents in [mobile](https://help.syncfusion.com/flutter/pdf/getting-started#save-and-open-a-pdf-document-in-mobile) and [web](https://help.syncfusion.com/flutter/pdf/getting-started#save-and-download-a-pdf-document-in-web) platforms.

 ## Export DataGrid to Excel workbook